Agricultural Leases: An Overview

 The terms of solar leases may vary.
 Like wind energy leases, solar leases have a development term and an operations term.
 The development term usually lasts 4-5 years and the operations term lasts about 30-35 years.
 Compensation for solar leases include a minimum payment threshold, which is tied to the market value of the land.
 For example, land outside of densely populated areas often has a higher value for solar developers than land in remote areas.
 Additionally, agricultural landowners may negotiate for royalties in addition to the minimum payment.
 Royalties normally vary from 3.5% – 4.5% of the gross revenue generated by the solar production.
 Both payment methods increase over time, keeping pace with the costs of solar energy, inflation and land value.
 Minimum payments are usually received yearly, whereas the royalties may be received quarterly.

 Due to the lengthy terms of solar leases, there are a variety of factors that landowners should consider before signing a contract for utility scale solar development.
-While landowners may often continue to use the majority their property for agricultural purposes under other forms of energy leases, solar leases can be more limiting.
-Solar infrastructure takes up a large amount of ground area, called the “occupied area”.
+While landowners can often continue to use the majority of their property for agricultural purposes under other forms of energy leases, solar leases can be more limiting.
+Solar infrastructure takes up a large amount of ground area, called the “occupied area.”
 The landowner’s right to ingress and egress in the “occupied area” is usually waived and any infrastructure fenced off.
 However, the solar lessee will hold rights to ingress and egress over the land located outside of the “occupied area” for purposes such as maintenance.
 Land occupied for solar production cannot be utilized for any other form of production for the term of the lease.
 Accordingly, landowners should consult with an attorney regarding any third-party easements and the status of the mineral rights on their land.
 Solar leases can also have tax implications, including loss of agricultural exemptions and effects on federal and state income tax.

 For more discussion on wind energy, please visit the Renewable Energy Reading Room.